Ever go to an ATM to withdraw cash start walking back to your car?

 Some even travel the country in packs, showing up in the aftermath of a tornado or hurricane or hail storm to take advantage of the unsuspecting.
 This usually means the elderly, the recent immigrant, or the new homeowner.

-Since getting your roof replaced is not something that happens often, most folks know little about the process.
+Since getting your roof replaced is not something that happens often, most folks know little the process.

-It’s those big gaping holes in knowledge that allow these scams to work.
-And work they do: one man in South Carolina bilked five residents out of thousands of dollars apiece.
+It’s those big gaping holes in knowledge that allow these scams to work. work they do: one man in South Carolina bilked five residents out of thousands of dollars apiece.
 Plus, he did it all in the same neighborhood!

 Here are seven tips to make sure that you never get scammed when it comes to roofing repairs.